“The everything scone with cream cheese, please,” she said to the woman at the walk-up window that reminded her of the streets of Italy.

 “So what will you have for your cup of Joe, the regular Americano for the Amerikana?” he asked, playfully touching her right side, the space between her last rib and her hip.
-She shrieked into the salty air and grabbed his hand to shield herself from uncontrollable laughter.
-They flirted like two 16-year-olds.
-An older couple glanced over at them and smiled at eachother, remembering a time long ago when, they too, were young and falling in love.
+She shrieked in the salty air and grabbed his hand to shield herself from uncontrollable laughter.
+They flirted like two teenagers.
+An older couple glanced over at them and smiled at each other, remembering a time long ago when, they too, were young and falling in love.

 “Actually, I am going to switch it up.
-I am going to have an iced cappuccino with the almond and macadamia nut milk,” she said as though she were announcing her decision.
+I will have an iced cappuccino with the almond and macadamia nut milk,” she said as though she were announcing a major decision.

-“Wow, so very adventurous of you, and yet so very out of the ordinary from your routine order,” he exclaimed, this time kissing her in the forehead and squeezing her hand.
+“Wow, so very adventurous of you, and yet so very out of the ordinary from your routine order,” he exclaimed, this time kissing her on the forehead and squeezing her hand.

 “You think adventure is dangerous?
 You should try routine, it’s lethal,” she whispered in his ear, quoting one of her favorite authors, Paulo Coelho.

-“What are you going to get?” she asked him, sincerely curious as to what he would choose.
+“What are you going to get?” she asked, sincerely curious about his choice.